ttransou/RASCAL/README.md

 **Domain knowledge verification**:
 - The framework cannot verify if a relationship extracted from a policy/source document is *actually* correct in your organization.
-- Example: RASCAL might extract "Policy A requires Policy B" from document text, btut a legal or policy expery needs to confirm that this relationship is *intended* and *accurate* for your operating model
+- Example: RASCAL might extract "Policy A requires Policy B" from document text, but a legal or policy expert needs to confirm that this relationship is *intended* and *accurate* for your operating model
 - If a relationship is wrong, the entire downstream dependency is tainted.

 ** How to handle this:**
 1. Run RASCAL extraction (automatic, no review needed)
 2. Operator reads extracted relationships and metadata
 3. **Domain expert reviews and marks as verified** ← This is HITEL
-4. Operator sets `human_reviewed`: true on verified relationships (optional but reccomended for critical paths)
+4. Operator sets `human_reviewed`: true on verified relationships (optional but recommended for critical paths)
 5. Users can then query with `min_confidence` filter to focus on verified chains.